damaki/libkeccak/README.md

 These hash functions differ from the final SHA-3 hash functions only in that the SHA-3 functions append two additional bits to each message, whereas the Keccak hash functions do not.

+The library's algorithms are implemented using Ada's powerful generics.
+This allows for extensive customization and re-use of the various algorithms.
+You can define your own configurations of hash functions.
+For example, you can create a hash function using a reduced-round Keccak permutation, or you can re-use the sponge construction based on a custom permutation algorithm.

 # Example